projectsbyif/data-permissions-catalogue/_patterns/data-licences.md

   - url: /images/data-licences.svg

 advantages:
-  - terms of access are set by the person using the service
+  - Terms of access are set by the person using the service
-  - access can be customised
+  - Access can be customised
-  - licence can be set and applied across multiple services
+  - Licence can be set and applied across multiple services

 limitations:
   - not sure